krharsh-code-zone/data-analysis/README.md

 Built the Interactive Dashboard in PowerBI to visualize the relation between data.

 ### Interactive Dashboard DEMO
-Demo GIF showing the working of Dashboard, named 'dashboard' in the .main
+Demo GIF showing the working of Dashboard, named 'dashboard_demo.gif' in the main branch.